 In many states “sexting” or forwarding a “sext” (sexual messages) is punishable as distributing or possessing child pornography, and requires even minors to be registered as sex offenders.

 Let’s all help stop cyber bullying now.
-Brought to you by the caring attorneys at Fellows Hymowitz, PC, Injury lawyers that you can depend on.
+Brought to you by the caring attorneys at Fellows Hymowitz Rice, PC, Injury lawyers that you can depend on.